JenyaGL/coursera-courses-dashboard/README.md

 it consist of 3 stages:
 -  scraping the data using python and requests library.
 -  pre-processing the data with pandas, seperating tables and files before uploading it unto PostgreSQL server.
+-  Creating relationships between the tabels and visualizing the schema.
 -  Visualising the data on PowerBI.

 database schema